scotthmccoy/scotthmccoy.github.io/_posts/2020-12-16-functional-reactive-declarative-imperative.md

 );
 ```

-Note - Rx means "reactive extension" and the initialism has come to imply
+Reactive generally means "asynchronous, event-driven, data stream informed".
+Note - Rx means "reactive extension" and the initialism has come to imply Reactivity in general.